 The Cornell Law School Center for Women and Justice,'s mission is to work with judges, legal professionals, and governmental and non-governmental organizations to improve access to justice in an effort to eliminate violence against women and girls.
 The Center engages in several major initiatives in furtherance of its mission.
 These include practice-oriented clinical projects, legal research assistance for judges, conferences and other events, and online legal resources relating to gender justice and gender-based violence.

 The Center undertakes clinical projects developed with judges, legal professionals, and organizations to improve access to justice for survivors of gender-based violence.
 Projects may involve conducting fact-finding and writing reports, engaging with international or national human rights bodies, designing and participating in training and public education programs, contributing to the development of laws, policies, or standards or promoting their effective implementation, and other activities designed to advance gender justice.

 The Center promotes the implementation of international and domestic laws relating to gender-based violence by providing judges throughout the world with legal research support on these issues.
 The Center accepts requests from judges around the world to conduct pro bono legal research on issues relating to women, violence, and access to justice.
 Research may include provision of topical resources or more in-depth analysis of discrete issues.
-To request additional information and/or research or technical assistance from the Center, please visit the Research and Project Assistance page.
+To request additional information and/or research or technical assistance from the Center, please visit the Research Assistance for Judges page.